-The function of car liability insurance coverage is to safeguard the owner’s legal liability for bodily injury or property damage in the event of a mishap that is the fault of the owner.
+The purpose of car liability insurance coverage is to protect the owner’s legal liability for bodily injury or home damage in the event of a mishap that is the fault of the owner.
 It is managed by private states, each with its own set of laws.
 The federal government does not supervise this insurance coverage, nor does it require it.

-Because of that, laws such as speed limitations, techniques of driving, and car insurance coverage are made by and enforced by the private state.
-Each state has its own laws with regard to monetary obligation in the event of an at-fault accident.
+For that reason, laws such as speed limitations, techniques of driving, and car insurance coverage are made by and enforced by the private state.
+Each state has its own laws with regard to monetary obligation in the event of an at-fault mishap.

 • Suspended or withdrawed motorists license

-• Repeatedly offences against traffic laws and collecting points on a motorist’s license.
+• Repeatedly offences against traffic laws and collecting points on a driver’s license.

 • At-fault accidents without insurance coverage.